Why is Market Research required before starting a Business?

 - Estimated traffic from their campaigns.

-I would then get a Digital Marketing expert to give me a plan on a similar keyword strategy for my SEO Campaigns or better learn digital marketing myself.
+I would then get a Digital Marketing expert to plan on a similar keyword strategy for my SEO Campaigns or better learn digital marketing myself.

 I would use the information collected in the analysis to build a financial estimate plan.